 Steve Maloney’s mixed-media sculpture Take Me Home Huey® is composed of a transformed boneyard U.S. Army Huey helicopter that served as an air ambulance during the Vietnam War.
 The historic helicopter was shot down in 1969 during a medical rescue in Vietnam.
 The serial number of the Huey is 67-17174; the aircraft is commonly known as #174.
 The crew chief Gary Dubach and the medic Stephen Schumacher died bravely during the medical rescue attempt.

-The 47-foot-long art sculpture is accompanied by a commissioned song, a documentary film, and an exhibition and educational website.
-An even more comprehensive website will eventually serve as a content hub for key information about Post-Traumatic Stress Disorder (PTSD), the Take Me Home Huey® art installation and educational resources.
+The 47-foot-long art sculpture is accompanied by a commissioned song, an Emmy award winning (2018) documentary film, a website with project information as well as educational information about Post-Traumatic Stress Disorder (PTSD).
 Taken together, all of the components are a powerful messenger of healing.

 Maloney’s Take Me Home Huey® sculpture was inspired by the 50th Anniversary Commemoration of the Vietnam War as proclaimed by the President of the United States and the Department of Defense.
 The artist has been working with Light Horse Legacy, a 501(c) 3 non-profit organization that restores and flies old military helicopters.
 The organization’s mission is twofold: encouraging interest in aviation while promoting the healing of Americans of all conflicts who suffer the effects of PTSD.
 Light Horse Legacy is an accredited partner in the 50th Anniversary Commemoration of the Vietnam War.